 More about Dr. Murray

 Robert S. Sawin, MD, is surgeon-in-chief at Seattle Children's and vice-chairman of the Department of Surgery in the University of Washington School of Medicine.

 He has been at Children's since 1987, when he arrived from Boston to begin his fellowship in pediatric surgery.
 He had completed his residency at Harvard's Brigham and Women's Hospital.

-After he completed his fellowship here in 1989, Dr. David Tapper asked him to stay on the faculty to help establish the liver transplant program and the ECMO program.
+After he completed his fellowship here in 1989, Dr. David Tapper asked him to stay on the faculty to help establish the liver transplant program and the extra-corporeal membrane oxygenation (ECMO) program.
 In 1990, he performed the first pediatric liver transplant in the Northwest with Dr. Jim Perkins.
 He also performed the first ECMO cannulation.

 Dr. Sawin has been active in many regional, national, and international surgical societies, and has served as Secretary of the Pacific Association of Pediatric Surgeons, as well as Secretary Treasurer of the North Pacific Surgical Association.

 John H.T.
 Waldhausen, MD, division chief, General Surgery

 Dr. John Waldhausen attended medical school at Pennsylvania State University.
 His post-doctoral training was completed at the University of Virginia Health Science Center in Charlottesville.